VishSwami/MyWebsite/pages/about.md

 tags: [About, Archive]
 ---

+Currently pursuing a Masters in Computer Science at Georgia Institute of Technology.

 Talent for quickly mastering technology – well versed in Java, C, C++, Python, Assembly, and Unix.
 Have made use of the following frameworks/tools: Spring Boot, Apache Kafka, Cassandra, MySQL, Docker, Git, Redis Skilled at learning new concepts and programming languages quickly, working efficiently under pressure, and communicating ideas effectively.